ctrlrsf/route53-dyndns/README.md

 Requirements:
 - aws cli (pip install awscli or apt-get install awscli)
 - curl
+- Configure your AWS keys with `aws configure`

 ```
 cd <somewhere on your file system such as /opt/>